snazy/ohc/README.rst

 OHC shall provide a good performance on both commodity hardware and big systems using non-uniform-memory-architectures.

 No performance test results available yet - you may try the ohc-benchmark tool.
 See instructions below.
+A very basic impression on the speed is in the _Benchmarking_ section.

 Requirements
 ------------